RZRZR/plant-cam/README.md

 ```bash
 nano api.py
 ```
 Replace key and secret with your Dropbox details.
-It should look like this:
+It should look something like this:

 ```python
 app_key = '059dr5c4cpncyhe'